shounakshastri/shounakshastri.github.io/_blogposts/NPCR-and-UACI.md

 ## 2. Number of Pixel Change Ratio (NPCR) and Unified Average Change Intensity (UACI)

+<span style='color:orange'>_Note:_ NPCR and UACI are the metrics that have inspired this post.
+Most of the students who came to me had a problem understanding these.
+To understand these metrics, the reader should know what are differential attacks.
+Although an in-depth knowledge is not required, I would recommend the reader to go through the </span> [this Wikipedia article.](https://en.wikipedia.org/wiki/Differential_cryptanalysis)

-These metrics are used to check the resistance of the encryption technique to differential attacks.
+NPCR and UACI are used to check the resistance of the encryption technique to differential attacks.
 Differential attacks tell us how changes in the plain text affect the cipher text.
-Thus, NPCR and UACI track if a minor change in the original pixel value propagates or gets amplified in the encrypted image.
-To calculate this metric, we have to perform the encryption process twice.
-Once on the original plain image, and next on an image with a change of 1-bit in a random pixel.
+Thus, we can track if a minor change in the original pixel value propagates or gets amplified in the encrypted image.
+To calculate this metric, we need two encrypted images.

+1. Original encrypted image
+2. Encrypted image generated after changing **1-bit** in a random pixel of the original plain image.

 If the two encrypted images to be represented by $C_1$ and $C_2$.
 Then, the NPCR and UACI are calculated using the following equations